sebw/blog.wains.be/content/posts/2020/2020-10-30-migrating-synology-surveillance-to-zoneminder.md

 I purchased the app but decided not to open up Zoneminder to the internet.

 My alternative for notifications was to push to my Gotify instance (which I have talked about on this blog).

+## Neat.
+Do I need a fancy GPU?

+No. I run zoneminder and object detection in a small VM and it performs well.
+Obviously the more cameras and streams the more power you would need.

+I get notified within 30 seconds of the actual event, which is good enough for me.

 ## How to get the whole thing running?